 10-Year Framework of Programmes on Sustainable Consumption and Production

-The 10YFP was initiated to promote resource efficiency and sustainability, and does this through facilitating knowledge exchange on specific topics, funding related projects, and connecting a diverse group of global stakeholders which includes governments, businesses, NGOs, and technical experts.
-Now that the 10YFP has reached the midpoint of its initial term, partners are working together to review progress and develop a strategy for the SCP program moving forward.
+The 10YFP was initiated to promote resource efficiency and sustainability, and has done this through facilitating knowledge exchange on specific topics, funding related projects, and connecting a diverse group of global stakeholders which includes governments, businesses, NGOs, and technical experts.

 - Sustainable public procurement Exit